NehaLamboria/Real-Time-Face-Recognization-System-/README.md

 This project is a Face Recognition-based Attendance System using Python.
 The system captures real-time video feed from a webcam, detects faces, recognizes them using pre-trained encodings, and marks attendance by writing to a CSV file.
-The project leverages the 'face_recognition' and 'opencv' libraries for facial detection and recognition.
+The project leverages the 'face_recognition' and 'opencv' libraries for facial detection and recognitions.

 ## Table of Contents